MarshMeadow/kuro-no-reborn/README.md

 # Kuro No Reborn
 Kuro No Reborn & Coming Back Stronger!!
 Just another gogoscraper, and allanime scrapper, based on the leaked Shiro (a dead private anime site/app that I loved so much, sad..) source code..

-I may not get started on this for a while, or may just give up..
+Idk when or if I will do this, I may not get started on this for a while, or may just give up..

 [Mega Back-Up](https://mega.nz/folder/tD9ilL5Q#gjDd7fhsSWkPdicStaQYqg)